AdobeDocs/commerce-events/src/pages/guides/gateway/transforms.md

 ## Type Merge

 [Type Merge] transforms allow you to combine multiple sources by merging a type from each source.
-For example, you could combine responses from two different APIs on a single field,provided you [rename] the fields you want to stitch to the same name.
+For example, you could combine responses from two different APIs on a single field, provided you [rename] the fields you want to stitch to the same name.
 For more information, see this [GraphQL Mesh Example].

 <!-- I couldn't really come up with an example here, so linking out made more sense to me. -->